-December 17, 1941.
+December 7, 1941.
 Pearl Harbor.

-It marked the beginning of a new chapter in World War II.
+The bombing of Pearl Harbor marked the beginning of a new chapter in World War II.
 Thousands of young Americans were called to arms to defend their home country.

 He volunteered to join the elite airborne paratrooper school.
 Despite it being a new and untested combat branch of the American army, it was the adventure, high risk, mental and physical challenge - and the additional $50 a month bonus - that convinced him to go beyond what his civil duty required.